Search for the Hero: In popular culture

 In 1996, one year after its release, "Search for the Hero" was used as the background music in a Peugeot 406 television advert.
 The advert debuted during ITV’s News at Ten, taking up the entire three-minute commercial break.
-The commercial combined the song with a series of surreal and controversial images, from a wildlife photographer interacting with an elephant to a child narrowly avoiding being hit by a car, and saw the brand replace its former tagline: "The lion goes from strength to strength" to "The drive of your life".
+The commercial combined the song with a series of acts of heroism, including a person administering CPR and a child being saved from being hit by a jackknifing tanker truck.
+It also saw the brand replace its former tagline: "The lion goes from strength to strength" with "The drive of your life".

 The song was heard briefly in the 2015 Aardman film Shaun the Sheep Movie and Father Ted series 3, episode 2 Chirpy Burpy Cheap Sheep.

 During the 2020 Conservative Party Conference, Prime Minister Boris Johnson urged people to "search for the hero inside yourself" when discussing the need to maintain a healthy weight during the coronavirus pandemic.